mgardos01/Linear-Algebra-Routine-Analysis/README.md

-# AM 148: Final Project Report
+# UCSC AM 148: Final Project Report

 ## Overview
 Explores the implementation of linear algebra routines optimized for GPU computing using the HIP C++ API, focused on enhancing computational efficiency for large datasets in scientific computing.